I have been collecting postcards all my life—just like my father did before me. I now have many thousands of them, both vintage and modern.

 Have a display of your favourite postcards on your refrigerator door.
 If you use magnetic frames you can move them as you like and/or rotate the display.
 The frames give the cards some protection and look tidier than cards stuck on with sticky tape.
 Some of the sets are more flexible than others as far as arranging the frames is concerned.

-The Umbra Tangle Wall-Mount Metal Photo or Card Display to the right really does allow you to display or easily see the message as well as the picture on the front.
+The Umbra Tangle Wall-Mount Metal Photo or Card Display, which you can find online, Amazon for example, really does allow you to display or easily see the message as well as the picture on the front.
 You can arrange the cards in any way you want and a coloured backing as shown isn't necessary.
 It may not be suitable to place it in a draft when it could become truly tangled!